johangithub/AFMAN11-217v1/chp6.md

 		+ 6.5.1.2.2.2.
 NOTE: Consult the Terminal Change Notice (TCN) to ensure the approach selected is current.

 + 6.5.1.3.
-Navigation Equipment Compatibility.
-Ensure the approach you select is compatible with the navigation equipment installed and operating on your aircraft, including the missed approach instructions.
+Navigation Equipment Compatibility. <strong><em>Ensure the approach you select is compatible with the navigation equipment installed and operating on your aircraft, including the missed approach instructions.</em></strong>

-	+ 6.5.1.3.1.
-Exception: If there is a requirement to execute an approach procedure with incompatible missed approach instructions, ATC may be able to issue alternate missed approach instructions.
-Request alternate missed approach instructions prior to accepting approach clearance.
+	+ 6.5.1.3.1. <strong><em>Exception: If there is a requirement to execute an approach procedure with incompatible missed approach instructions, ATC may be able to issue alternate missed approach instructions.
+Request alternate missed approach instructions prior to accepting approach clearance.</em></strong>

 		+ 6.5.1.3.1.1.
 NOTE: This requirement for alternate missed approach instructions does not preclude practice approaches if the field is VFR according to AFI 11202V3.